ComplexityEU/PocketDev/README.md

 ## Prerequisites ##

 For this project to work correctly, you must have a compatible PHP binary on you computer and PhpStorm setup to properly use it.
-- Download a PHP binary for your OS from https://jenkins.pmmp.io/job/PHP-7.3-Aggregate/
+- Download a PHP binary for your OS from [GitHub Releases](https://github.com/pmmp/PHP-Binaries/releases) or if you already have a pre-existing PHP binary downloaded, you can use the `UpdatePHP.php` script to update to a newer binary.
-- Extract the files to a location on your computer (e.g. C:\php\php7.3)
+- If you downloaded a binary from [GitHub](https://github.com/pmmp/PHP-Binaries/releases), you must extract the files to a location on your computer (e.g. C:\php\bin\php)
-- Go to PhpStorm's settings for Language and Frameworks, then choose the PHP section
+- Go to PhpStorm's settings for Language and Frameworks, then choose the PHP section.
-- Update "PHP language level" to 7.3
+- Update "PHP language level" to 8.0 (or higher depending on the binary you downloaded).
 - Click the triple dot button next the "CLI Interpreter".
-This will open a new window
+This will open a new window.
-- In the "CLI Interpreter" window, change the name to something like PHP PocketMine
+- In the "CLI Interpreter" window, change the name to something like "PHP PocketMine".
 - Click the folder icon in the "PHP executable" option.
-- Locate your php executable file (e.g C:\php\php7.3\php.exe)
+- Locate your php executable file (e.g C:\php\bin\php\php.exe)
 - Click "Apply" then "OK" in the "CLI Interpreter" window
 - Click the "PHP Runtime" tab just below the "CLI Interpreter" box
 - Click the button at the bottom that says "Sync Extensions with Interpreter"